-- K&S Aus The provision of interstate and local logistical services to customers under the brand K&S in Australia. - K&S Fuels The distribution of fuel to fishing, farming and retail customers within the South East of South Australia. - DTM The provision of local logistical services to customers under the brand DTM. - Regal/Pacific The provision of logistical services to customers under the brand Regal/Pacific Transport in Western Australia. - K&S NZ The provision of logistical services to customers under the brand K&S in New Zealand.
+- Australian Transport The provision of logistical services to customers within Australia. - Fuel The distribution of fuel to fishing, farming and retail customers within the South East of South Australia. - New Zealand Transport The provision of logistical services to customers within New Zealand.